CLNZ | NZSA Research Grants

-Submissions for entries must be made online.
-Unsuccessful applicants will be advised before the announcement.
-Successful recipients will be contacted directly and will be publicised widely through CLNZ and NZSA media channels.
+Submissions must be made online.
+Unsuccessful applicants will be advised before recipients are announced.
+Successful recipients will be contacted directly, and we will also publish the announcement on the CLNZ and NZSA websites and social media platforms.

 About the Cultural Fund